-The first time I tried alfajores was in a small cafe in a hip young neighbourhood in Buenos Aires.
+The first time I tried alfajores was in a small cafe in a hip young neighborhood in Buenos Aires.

 It was the afternoon rush hour.
 Suited unshaven businessmen with polished leather Oxfords jostled for counter space.
 Besides them sat teenagers in school uniform, backpacks carelessly slung off one shoulder.